PaulSilva6123/Automatic-Meter-Read-AMR-Deployment-Optimization-Analysis-for-Water-Utilities/README.md

 Using Excel, ArcGIS, and ArcGIS Dashboards, I analyzed the existing distribution of Automatic Meter Reading (AMR) infrastructure to identify opportunities for expanding remote meter reading capabilities across the utility's service area.
 By evaluating meter types, meter concentrations by route, collector tower locations, and collector communication ranges, I developed an interactive dashboard to visualize coverage gaps and assess which geographic areas would benefit most from meter conversions.
 The analysis provided a data-driven framework for prioritizing AMR deployment efforts, supporting infrastructure planning, improving operational efficiency, and reducing the need for manual meter reading.

 ---
+## AMR Deployment Dashboard

+The dashboard was developed to support strategic planning for future AMR deployments by visualizing collector coverage, meter distributions, and route-level conversion opportunities across the utility's service area.
+By integrating meter classifications, billing routes, and collector service ranges, the analysis enabled leadership to identify areas where AMR implementation would provide the greatest operational benefit and maximize the value of existing infrastructure investments.
 ![AMR Dashboard](amr-dashboard.png)

 ---